conan-io/docs/cheatsheet.rst

             if self.options.myoption2:                                   # Specify a conditional requirement self.requires("requiredlib2/0.3@user/stable")

-        def package_id(self):                                            # Responsible for changing the way the package
+        def package_id(self):                                            # Responsible for overriding the way the package
-                                                                         # ID is calculated from the default
+                                                                         # ID is calculated from the default, for this package only
             default_package_id_mode = full_version_mode
             if self.settings.compiler.version == "4.9":                  # Make compiler versions 4.8 and 4.7 compatible
                                                                          # with version4.9: i.e., they all result in the same package ID